Consensys/linea-token-list/README.md

 ## Add a token to the shortlist

+If you represent a project with a token on Linea, it's beneficial to add it to the shortlist.
+Tokens on this list are reflected in the UI of the Linea canonical bridge.

 > [!IMPORTANT]
 > Before adding a new token, you must verify the token's smart contract.
 This ensures the authenticity and security of the token.
 Contract verification should be done through [LineaScan's](https://lineascan.build/) or [Etherscan's](https://etherscan.io/) contract verification tools.